okta/odyssey/packages/docs/components/select.md

 <Description>

 Options may be grouped within the Select list to help guide users.
+When doing this, consider that Choices will ignore any ungrouped items.

 </Description>